ModDota/moddota.github.io/_articles/abilities/reutilizing-built-in-modifiers.md

 <br />

 Hopefully this will help you have more options if the ability you want to modify hasn't been rewritten yet, or to get a particular effect which is hard to replicate by normal means.

-_Remember to share any interesting discoveries in here, for the benefit of everyone in the community._

-Thanks for reading!